Poot (The Wire): Season 5

 Poot is briefly seen working at a shoe store where Dukie comes in looking for a job.
-Poot recognizes Dukie and admits he used to work the corners, but says that he got tired of drug dealing and decided to get a legitimate job instead, because similar to Dennis "Cutty" Wise, dealing "got old" for Poot.
-He tells Dukie he won't get hired because he is not old enough, and that he should come back after working the corners for a couple more years.
+Poot recognizes Dukie and admits he used to work the corners, but says that he got tired of drug dealing and decided to get a legitimate job instead, because, similar to Dennis "Cutty" Wise, dealing "got old" for Poot.
+He tells Dukie he will not get hired because he is not old enough and should come back after working the corners for a couple more years (Clarifications).